 This post may contain affiliate links.
 Read the full disclosure

-Christmas decorating does not have to be expensive.
+Christmas decorating does not have to be expensive, just likes these DIY oversized Christmas ornaments.
 Make your own ball wreath or front door decorations with items from the craft store or around your own home.

 How To Make A Fresh Wreath

-If you have difficulty getting your branches to stay in the foam, you can use florists wire and tape.
+If you have difficulty getting your branches to stay in the foam, you can use florist wire and tape.
 This is often an easier option to ensure the branches stay in place.